Long Island Sound: Dumping of dredged sediment

-Polluted sediment from harbor, river and waterway dredging has been dumped in four sites in the Sound, although in late 2007 two of them at the eastern end of the Sound were scheduled to be closed at some future date.
+Polluted sediment from harbor, river and waterway dredging has been dumped in four sites in the sound, although in late 2007 two of them at the eastern end of the sound were scheduled to be closed at some future date.
 A dumping site near Stamford, Connecticut, and another near New Haven, Connecticut, were expected to remain open.
-In 2007, the U.S. EPA and U.S. Army Corps of Engineers began a five- to seven-year, $16 million study on more environmentally friendly ways to dredge harbors in the Sound.
-Dumping the sediment in the Sound is considerably less expensive than other options, according to Connecticut harbor officials and state and federal environmental officials.
+In 2007, the U.S. EPA and U.S. Army Corps of Engineers began a five- to seven-year, $16 million study on more environmentally friendly ways to dredge harbors in the sound.
+Dumping the sediment in the sound is considerably less expensive than other options, according to Connecticut harbor officials and state and federal environmental officials.

-Federal officials had concluded that sediment from Bridgeport Harbor was too contaminated for disposal in the Sound, and in 2007 the Connecticut Department of Environmental Protection (DEP) required Norwalk, Connecticut, to "cap" 350000 cuyd of dumped sediment from a planned Norwalk Harbor dredging project with 75000 cuyd of material.
+Federal officials had concluded that sediment from Bridgeport Harbor was too contaminated for disposal in the sound, and in 2007 the Connecticut Department of Environmental Protection (DEP) required Norwalk, Connecticut, to "cap" 350000 cuyd of dumped sediment from a planned Norwalk Harbor dredging project with 75000 cuyd of material.
 Silt and sediment from the harbor contains heavy metals and polycyclic aromatic hydrocarbons, according to DEP officials.

 Legal status

 In 1985, the Supreme Court of the United States ruled in United States v.
 Maine, 469 U.S. 504 (1985) that Long Island Sound is a juridical bay.
 The case involved a jurisdictional dispute among New York State, Rhode Island, and the United States.

 In addition to ruling on some matters concerning Block Island Sound and the State of Rhode Island, the Court held that Long Island is not an island but an extension of the mainland, based on the East River in its natural state not having been sufficiently navigable, such that the "shallowness and inutility" of its waters were inadequate, and that the river itself was not an "opening to the sea".
 Based upon this (and appurtenant criteria in the law) it found that Long Island Sound is a 'juridicial bay'.

-The classification of 'juridical bay' proscribes "an indentation into the mainland that qualifies for inland water status under the criteria of Article 7 of the 1958 (Convention on the Territorial Sea and the Contiguous Zone) and the United Nations Law of the Sea Convention (LOSC) of 1982 Article 10."
+The classification of 'juridical bay' describes "an indentation into the mainland that qualifies for inland water status under the criteria of Article 7 of the 1958 (Convention on the Territorial Sea and the Contiguous Zone) and the United Nations Law of the Sea Convention (LOSC) of 1982 Article 10."
 In short, it is a coastal body of water where the total area of its impoundment is larger than the area of a semi-circle drawn across its mouth.

 The decision resolved whether the affected states or the Federal government held sovereignty over the seabed more than 3 miles off the seacoast bordering Long Island Sound.
 The Court held in favor of the states.

 By default, the finding also means that the legal coastline of the United States incorporates the southern shore of Long Island, but not its northern shore, the eastern shores of Westchester County, the Bronx, and Manhattan, and the southern shores of Connecticut.